-Looking for an agent is easier than it has ever been before because everything is on the computer.
+Looking for an agent is easier than it has ever been before because everything is on the net.
 The main thing is to do your homework.
-The best way is to attend conferences and talks where you can meet the agents in person, or at least listen to them speak.
-But if that is not practical, you can also do your research on the internet.
-This opportunity is wonderful for aspiring authors.
-Start with pubrants.blogspot.com and follow her links once you’ve read all the sample queries and excellent posts about getting an agent.
+It’s great if you can attend conferences and talks where you can meet the agents in person, or at least listen to them speak.
+But if that’s not practical, you can also search for videos and/or written interviews.
+Also read sites like pubrants.blogspot.com and follow the links once you’ve read all the sample queries and excellent posts about getting an agent.

 Now agent #2 (and 3, etc.) have the opportunity to either let you know that they are in the process of finishing reading your manuscript or that they would also like to make an offer of representation.
 They might ask you for a few more days.
 Or they may say they wish you well.
 But by doing it this way, you have handled this professionally and have not burned your bridges.
 The agent you are turning down today might be an editor you’ll want to work with next year.

 What agents dislike is to suddenly get an email saying that you have accepted representation elsewhere, without any other discussion, while they may have invested precious hours reading your manuscript.
 By giving them this courtesy, you’ve shown everyone that you are a professional.
 Here’s what an respected agent has to say: